lucafrance/lucafrance.github.io/_posts/2022-08-04-bitcoin-wallet.md

 Bitcoins are stored in *wallets*.
 Wallets consists of a *private key* and a *public key*.
-The *public key* identifies your wallet on the network and is necessary to receive funds[^4].
+The *public key* identifies your wallet on the network and is necessary to receive funds.
 The *private key* is necessary to *sign* transactions from your wallet to other wallets.
 Bitcoin Core can create wallets and store the keys on your machine[^5] [^6].
 The keys of the wallet are stored in a *wallet.dat* file, which can (and should) be backed up.